nodeca/hike-js/README.md

 [![NPM version](https://img.shields.io/npm/v/hike.svg)](https://www.npmjs.org/package/hike)

 Inspired by [Hike (Ruby)](https://github.com/sstephenson/hike/) - a library for finding files in a set of paths.
-It's done specially for [mincer](https://github.com/nodeca/mincer) to simplify maintenance and not recommended for direct use in other projects.
-Please remember, we don't accept feature requests not related to mincer improvments.
+It's only purpose is to simplify maintenance of [mincer](https://github.com/nodeca/mincer).
+No pull requests are accepted unless they are related to mincer needs.

 See [API docs](https://nodeca.github.io/hike-js/) for details on methods.